zuozhenggh/learning-library/data-management-library/database/db-partitioning/hash-partitioning/hash.md

  );
 </copy>
 ```
-Display the partitions/subpartitions in the table with this SQL query.
-System generated names have been assigned to the partitions and subpartitions.
-Note that there are 32 subpartitions (4 x 8 = 32).
+Display the partitions/sub partitions in the table with this SQL query.
+System generated names have been assigned to the partitions and sub partitions.
+Note that there are 32 sub partitions (4 x 8 = 32).

 ```
 <copy>